 (b) Examples of commercial waste are waste material from offices, wholesale or retail yards and outlets, warehouses, restaurants, mobile home parks, domestic waste removed from the property of origin, and dwellings containing more than four family living units, such as apartments, condominiums, hotels, motels or dormitories.

-(10) "Commission" means the Environmental Quality Commission.

-(11) "Construction Open Burning" means the open burning of any construction waste.
+(10) "Construction open burning" means the open burning of any construction waste.

-(12) "Construction Waste" means any waste material generally used for, resulting from or produced by a building or construction project.
+(11) "Construction waste" means any waste material generally used for, resulting from or produced by a building or construction project.
 Examples of construction waste are wood, lumber, paper, crating and packing materials processed for or used during construction, materials left after completion of construction, and materials collected during cleanup of a construction site.

-(13) "Daylight hours" means the time between 7:30 a.m. and two hours before sunset.
+(12) "Daylight hours" means the time between 7:30 a.m. and two hours before sunset.

-(14)"Demolition Open Burning" means the open burning of demolition waste.
+(13)"Demolition open burning" means the open burning of demolition waste.

-(15) "Demolition Waste" means any material resulting from or produced by the complete or partial destruction or tearing down of any man-made structure, or the clearing of any site for land improvement or cleanup, excluding yard debris (domestic waste) and agricultural waste.
+(14) "Demolition waste" means any material resulting from or produced by the complete or partial destruction or tearing down of any man-made structure, or the clearing of any site for land improvement or cleanup, excluding yard debris (domestic waste) and agricultural waste.

-(16) "Department" means the Department of Environmental Quality.

-(17) "Director" means the Director of the Department or delegated employee representative pursuant to ORS 468.045(3).

-(18) "Domestic Open Burning" means the open burning of any domestic waste.
+(15) "Domestic open burning" means the open burning of any domestic waste.

-(19) "Domestic Waste" means household waste material, which includes paper, cardboard, clothing, yard debris, or other material generated in or around a dwelling of four-or-fewer-family-living units, or on the real property appurtenant to the dwelling.
+(16) "Domestic waste" means household waste material, which includes paper, cardboard, clothing, yard debris, or other material generated in or around a dwelling of four-or-fewer-family-living units, or on the real property appurtenant to the dwelling.
 Such waste materials generated in or around a dwelling of more than four-family-living units are commercial wastes.
 Once domestic waste is removed from the property of origin, it becomes commercial waste.

-(20) "Fire Hazard" means the presence or accumulation of combustible material of such nature and in sufficient quantity that its continued existence constitutes an imminent and substantial danger to life, property, public welfare, or adjacent lands.
+(17) "Fire hazard" means the presence or accumulation of combustible material of such nature and in sufficient quantity that its continued existence constitutes an imminent and substantial danger to life, property, public welfare, or adjacent lands.

-(21) "Forced-Air Pit Incineration" means any method or device by which burning is accomplished in a subsurface pit or above-ground enclosure using:

-(a) Combustion air supplied under positive draft by an air curtain; and

-(b) Combustion air controlled in order to optimize combustion efficiency and minimize the emission of air contaminants.

-(22) "Hazard to public safety" means fires that burn prohibited materials or result in smoke that substantially impairs visibility on a roadway.
+(18) "Hazard to public safety" means fires that burn prohibited materials or result in smoke that substantially impairs visibility on a roadway.

-(23)"Industrial Open Burning" means the open burning of any industrial waste.
+(19)"Industrial open burning" means the open burning of any industrial waste.

-(24) "Industrial Waste" means any waste material, including process waste, produced as the direct result of any manufacturing or industrial process.
+(20) "Industrial waste" means any waste material, including process waste, produced as the direct result of any manufacturing or industrial process.

-(25) "Land Clearing" means the removal of trees, brush, logs, stumps, debris or man- made structures for the purpose of site clean-up or site preparation.
+(21 "Land clearing" means the removal of trees, brush, logs, stumps, debris or man- made structures for the purpose of site clean-up or site preparation.
 All waste material generated by land clearing is demolition waste except those materials included in the definitions of agricultural wastes, yard debris (domestic waste), and slash.

-(26) "Letter Permit" means an authorization issued pursuant to OAR 340-264-0180 to burn select materials at a defined site and under certain conditions.
+(22) "Letter permit" means an authorization issued pursuant to OAR 340-264-0180 to burn select materials at a defined site and under certain conditions.

-(27) "Local Jurisdiction" means:
+(23) "Local jurisdiction" means:

 (a) The local fire permit issuing authority; or